CLRX/CLRX-mirror/doc/GcnOperands.md

 The names of the registers are case-insensitive.

-Constant values are automatically resolved if an expression have already value.
+The constant values are automatically resolved if an expression have already value.
 The 1/(2*PI), 1.0, -2.0 and other floating point constant values will be resolved if that accurate floating point value will be given.

 In instruction syntax, operands are listed by name of the encoding field.
 Optionally, in parentheses is given number of the registers.
-The ranges of number of registers are in form 'START:LAST'.
+The ranges of number of a registers are in form 'START:LAST'.
 Example:

 Syntax: S_SUB_I32 SDST, SSRC0, SSRC1